Location: 31.19300N 29.85730E

 The ancient port on Pharos island may have been one of the largest and oldest ports of the Mediterranean area according to the detailed description provided by Gaston Jondet (1916), followed by Raymond Weill (1916) and Savile (1940).
-This is confirmed by the modern Google Earth picture of 20/1/02015 that clearly shows the underwater structures.
+This is confirmed by the modern Google Earth picture of 20/1/2015 that clearly shows the underwater structures.
 A more recent survey was conducted by the “Centre for Egyptological Studies of the Russian Academy of Sciences” (2003-2015) and reported by Galina Belova (2019).

-According to Jondet, the main north breakwater with a total length of more than 2300 m consisted of two rubble mounds on a water depth of 4 to 5 m with 40 to 60 m in-between.
+According to Jondet and Belova, the main north breakwater, with a total length of more than 2300 m consisted of two submerged mounds on a water depth down to 10 m below present sea level, with 40 to 60 m in-between.
 The crest is at 1 to 1.5 m below present sea level.
-The total width of the main north breakwater was therefore 60 to 80 m.
-Both rubble mounds were made of large rocks (2 to 3 m ‘soft limestone’ from local quarries).
+The total width of the main north breakwater is therefore 60 to 80 m.
+Both mounds were made of large quarried blocks (2 x 2 x 1 m ‘soft limestone’ from local quarries).
 Many of the blocks have a ca. 10 cm hole near the edge.
-The area between both rubble mounds was filled with sand which was found in some places, but in other places, sand was washed away over time.
-The crest of the breakwater was covered with 2 to 3 m rock slabs.
+The area between both rubble mounds was filled with rubble which was found in some places, but in other places, it was washed away over time.

 Jondet estimates the total harbour area to around 60 ha.
 The main entrance was around 200 m wide and 8 m deep on the south side of the Pharos island.
 It was sheltered by two short breakwaters (called here SW and SE breakwaters).
 Immediately east of the entrance was an island with what Jondet supposed to be the building of the port authority, with an adjacent small basin protected by two small breakwaters.
 The main deep-water basin was located west of the entrance and over 500 m long.
 More basins were located east of the entrance but most were shallow (ca 1 m) and bordered with beaches and very small port structures.
 A deep-water basin was found on the NE side of the harbour and called “port de commerce” by Jondet.
 This basin was around 60 x 150 m with its own separate entrance towards north.